hyperhq/docs.hyper.sh-hyper/Introduction/region.md

 </table>

 ### Specify Your Regions
-Now, we have supported two regions.
-You may specify the region via `--region` option when you want to operate the resources which region located in.
-The Los Angels region will be default region.
+Now, we have support for two regions.
+You may specify the region via the `--region` option when you want to manage the resources for that specific region.
+The Los Angeles region will be the default region.

-You can not use `--region` option if you do not run the command `hyper config`, only default(Los Angels) region can be used.
+You can not use `--region` option if you do not run the command `hyper config`, only default(Los Angeles) region can be used.

 #### Setup the region credential
 ```